 In today’s hyper-competitive landscape, lead generation is a crucial component of business growth.
 This is the process of nurturing qualified prospects to turn them into leads, and for B2B companies, it is the lifeblood of client growth.

 With this in mind, it’s crucial for businesses to have a comprehensive and holistic lead generation strategy in order to create awareness and acquire new buyers.
-In this article, we will cover the latest trends in B2B lead generation and how advertisers can use them in order to set themselves up for success in 2022.
+In this article, we will cover the latest trends in B2B lead generation and how advertisers can use them in order to set themselves up for success.

 Without a doubt, the importance of data and analytics has risen over the last few years.
 The B2B industry is no exception, and the benefits are clear.
 McKinsey found that companies that effectively use analytics in marketing and sales are 1.5 times more likely to achieve above-average growth rate compared to their peers.1